zabbix-tools/libzbxpgsql/_docs/agent-keys.md

 You can then connect as the `monitoring` account by passing it in your connection string item parameters.
 For example:

-    pg.connect[user=monitoring,postgres]
+    pg.connect[host=10.1.2.3 user=monitoring,postgres]

-With the privileges granted above, all module key should work except `pg.tablespace.size[,,pg_global]` and potentially any queries you custom define in the `pg.query.*` keys a these may require additional `CONNECT` or `SELECT` privileges.
+With the privileges granted above, all module keys should work except `pg.tablespace.size[,,pg_global]` and potentially any queries you custom define in the `pg.query.*` keys that may require additional privileges such as `SELECT`.

 ### Local monitoring agent

-If the Zabbix agent is running on the PostgreSQL server with `libzbxpgsql` configured, you can take advantage of Unix sockets connections and `ident` authentication which identifies the Zabbix agent using the identity of the process as reported by the operating system
+If the Zabbix agent is running on the PostgreSQL server with `libzbxpgsql` configured, you can take advantage of Unix sockets connections and `ident` (or `peer` in v9.1+) authentication which identifies the Zabbix agent using the identity of the process as reported by the operating system

 If the name of the monitoring role you created does not match the identity of the Zabbix agent running on the PostgreSQL server, you can use a mapping to